HMRC Scam Letters

 These fraudsters are presenting British businesses with a headache they could do without.
 You should be spending your time making more money and growing your customer base, not identifying forged communications.
 But there are steps you can take to ensure you don’t fall victim.

-Identifying a fake HMRC letter
+What to do if you get a fake HMRC letter

 Don’t click on email links